-The PTK unions have agreed that union branches and representatives appointed by employees in the PTK area may be represented by a joint body, PTK-L, in relation to the Career Readjustment Agreement and issues on staff reduction according to the Salaried Employees Agreement.
+The PTK unions have agreed that union branches and representatives appointed by employees in the PTK area may be represented by a joint body, PTK-L, in relation to the Main Agreement on security, transition and employment protection according to the Salaried Employees Agreement.
 Mentioned body will be treated as the local salaried employee organisation pursuant to the Employment Protection Act (1982:80).